Virginia Beach Vacation: Activities For Kids

 Virginia Beach: the Vacation Spot You’ve Been Waiting For!

 Bordering the Chesapeake Bay and the Atlantic Ocean, Virginia Beach is Virginia’s largest city.
 It’s in the Hampton Roads region, with just under half a million residents.
 Some travel to Virginia Beach via the Chesapeake Bay Bridge Tunnel, which connects Virginia with the Delmarva Peninsula.
 With a total length of 23 miles, the Chesapeake Bay Bridge Tunnel is one of the largest in the world.

-Virginia Beach is perfect for anyone wanting to spend their holidays on the seaside.
-The city is located in a temperate climate zone, so from April to October, the average temperature is almost always above 68° F. In the summer months between June to September, sea temperatures between 75 and 82 °F, so you can swim or surf in the ocean.
+Virginia Beach is perfect for anyone who wants to spend their vacations by the seaside.
+The city is located in a temperate climate zone, so from April to October, the average temperature is almost always above 68° F. In the summer months between June to September, sea temperatures are between 75 and 82 °F, so you can swim or surf in the ocean.

 Virginia Beach Vacation Activities For Kids Of All Ages

 The Virginia Beach area offers many vacation activities.
 Here are a few fun things to do.